 - software that might be used in this company

-- projects you’ve worked on in engineering courses
+- projects you’ve worked on in your major courses

 - study abroad

-- List all of your extracurricular activities since you joined TAMUQ.
+- List all of your extracurricular activities that you’ve done within the past two years.
 What about these activities would be interesting to an employer?
-(Think about interpersonal and communication skills in addition to engineering skills.)
+(Think about interpersonal and communication skills in addition to technical skills.)

 Have a previous CV to work with?